MileHacker Logo

 • This trail is a strenuous, high-altitude hike and calls for appropriate preparation and acclimatization.

-• Other areas of the Big Island offer numerous opportunities for hiking, from easy strolls to challenging treks within Hawaii Volcanoes National Park or along coastal paths.
+• Different zones of the Big Island offer numerous opportunities for hiking, from easy strolls to challenging treks within Hawaii Volcanoes A State park or along coastal paths.

-• Water purification options: A personal water filter can prove useful for longer hikes on the Big Island where potable water sources are not guaranteed.
+• Options for purifying water: A portable water filter can prove useful for longer hikes on the Big Island where potable sources of water are not guaranteed.

 Cycling & Safety Zones

-• Cycling on the Mauna Kea Summit The street is not recommended due to its steep grades, unpaved sections, extreme temperatures, high winds, and vehicle traffic.
+• Cycling on the Mauna Kea Summit The street is not recommended because of its steep grades, unpaved sections, extreme temperatures, high winds, and vehicle traffic.

 • Specific "no-go" areas exist for pedestrians and cyclists for safety reasons.

-• The A Dormant volcano on the island of hawaii Summit Road above the VIS is generally not recommended for walking or cycling.
+• The A Dormant volcano on the island of hawaii Summit Road over the VIS is generally not recommended for walking or cycling.

 • Prioritize your protection and use appropriate transportation methods for each area.